-Best electric bikes for commuting: Get to work faster and with less effort
+Best electric bikes for commuting: Get a boost on your ride to work

 The best electric bikes for commuting help you get to and from work faster and with less effort.
-That means that you'll arrive less hot and also get a boost away from traffic lights and other stops on your ride.
+That means that you'll arrive less hot and also get a boost pulling away from traffic lights and other stops on your ride.

-You'll become fitter and your commute may well take less time than by car or public transport as you'll probably find quicker routes that you can only take by bike.
+You'll become fitter and your commute may well take less time than by car or public transport, as you'll probably find quicker routes that you can only take by bike.

 It's likely to be cheaper too, once the up-front cost of the electric bike has been discounted.
-For UK riders, the Cycle to Work scheme extends to electric bikes and makes buying the bike and equipment you need tax efficient.
+For UK riders, the Cycle to Work scheme extends to electric bikes and makes buying the bike and equipment you need tax-efficient.

 Cyclingnews has a huge amount of advice on electric bikes if you want to know more.